 School Programs: Sheriff Hodgson believes that early childhood intervention is the key to reducing the high rate of recidivism.
 He therefore has aggressively sought grant funding and implemented several school and youth programs, all of which have proven to be highly successful.
 SLAM (Students Learning a Message) provides the opportunity for student classes to be brought in to the facility for a tour and a presentation by inmates.
 CHOICES – inmates are taken to schools around the County to speak with students about the importance of making good choices.
 SAFE TO LEARN – provides training to school department staff, parents and students on proactive and reactive responses to school incidents involving violence or hostage situations.
 School audits and risk assessment are also provided as part of the program.
 N.B.
 JUVENILE COURT – designed to help teenagers overcome drug addiction, provided financial support and a full time coordinator.
 School training programs include Bullying Programs for school staff, students and parents.
 The I-SAFE program introduces teachers, administrators and students to internet safety and the many dangers children may be exposed to in Cyber Space.
 The program has been expanded to include I-SHIELD training for law enforcement personnel, enhancing training opportunities for the I-SAFE program in all communities.
 BCSO K-9 Unit demonstrations are frequently provided for children at schools and public safety events throughout the county.

 Senior Programs: Sheriff Hodgson’s commitment to public safety also includes initiatives for the Senior Community.
-He has successfully implemented eleven TRIAD programs in Bristol County, namely Easton, Attleboro, Rehoboth, Mansfield, Swansea, Seekonk, Somerset, New Bedford, Taunton, Fall River and North Attleboro.
+He has successfully implemented twelve TRIAD programs in Bristol County, namely Easton, Attleboro, North Attleboro, Rehoboth, Mansfield, Swansea, Seekonk, Somerset, New Bedford, Taunton, Fall River and Dartmouth.
 TRIAD is a collaborative for senior citizens introduced by the National Sheriff’s Association involving the Sheriff’s Department, Police Department and Council on Aging.
 Also implemented by Sheriff Hodgson is the “R.U.O.K.”
 Program in which senior citizens sign on to be telephoned every morning as part of a monitoring/response system; PROJECT LIFESAVER, a new bracelet-tracking-device system for Alzheimer patients, as well as the IRIS SCANNING PROGRAM, the latest innovation in identification technology being used to identify lost or missing persons and children.
 Identity Theft, Crime Awarenes and Disaster Preparedness Seminars have been presented at Senior Centers throughout Bristol County.